 - Loss of leg movement

-Does Mr Tran perform metal on metal hip replacements?
+Does Prof. Tran perform metal on metal hip replacements?

-No. Mr Tran has never performed this operation because of the high revision rates associated with some of the metal on metal hip replacements.
+No. Prof. Tran has never performed this operation because of the high revision rates associated with some of the metal on metal hip replacements.

-Does Mr Tran perform the Birmingham Hip Replacement?
+Does Prof. Tran perform the Birmingham Hip Replacement?